 1. Set a goal and write it down

-2. Notice how others use their life skills and traits
+2. Watch how others use skills or traits that you want to develop

-Watching the way people behave or do something is a great way to learn about life skills and traits.
-You can observe the people you admire and take note of the way they do things.
-You can even watch people who do things badly to learn how not to behave.
+Watch people you admire and take note of how they do things.
+Or watch people do things badly to learn how not to behave.

 3. Ask for feedback from people you trust

 Honest feedback can be very helpful.

 Ask someone you respect to give you an honest assessment of your skill development.
 The person you ask could be a:

 Keep in mind that everyone is busy.
 Give your observers plenty of time to assess you.
 Suggest that they use this observers’ checklist to help them in their task.

 Sometimes the person you’ve asked for feedback will say you need to improve a core skill or trait.
 Ask them why they rated you this way.
 And ask how they think you can improve.
 Their comments can become a checklist of behaviours for you to practise.

 4. Practise, practise, practise

 Keep a list of the skills and traits you want to work on somewhere handy, like your phone.
 That will help you track your progress.
 Once you have your list, start practising—wherever and whenever you can.